- Submitted by Beryl

 (Bitter-Melon Yogurt Curry, Karela Raita, Pavakkai Pachadi)

-Paavakka Kichadi, also known as Pavakkai Pachadi is a common sidedish for rice made in South India especially in Kerala and TN.
+Paavakka Kichadi, also known as Pavakkai Pachadi is a common sidedish for rice made in South India especially in Kerala and Tamilnad.
 It is prepared using curd (or yoghurt) to mask the bitterness of paavakka (bittergourd or bittermelon).
 It is served in functions like the Onam Sadhya, Vishu and also seen in restaurant menu.
 It is even liked by kids as there is no trace of bitterness of paavakka in this.

 Recipe for Pavakka Thoran

 Preparation time: 10 minutes

 - Bittermelon- 3 numbers (wash, remove the inside portion including seeds, and cut into round pieces)